Tim-Liam-Hill/Acid/README.md

 ATA AGA ATA is (even though it contains AAG from [2,4] the check is only at the codon boundary).

 Create util program that tells you if function name is problematic or not.
 Or maybe even generates palindromic funtion names of length n codons.

+## TODOs

+~~TODO: get micsie to make a logo~~
+TODO: *~~Can you use return outside of a function?~~  No (at least, you shouldn't be able to, need to test this)

+TODO: less than 500 lines of code

+TODO: release CFG once finalized (and the work is more polished)

+TODO: decide if have arg to disable palindrome function names

+TODO: explain why my test cases are in files.

+TODO: WRITE UNIT TESTS

+TODO: mention drawing the DFA and such, then go make a pull request to the other project after I change their code.
+Or just create my own, see below.

+TODO: ~~write my own NFA to DFA converter.
+Reeeee.
+Or I can borrow someone elses?~~  Have done this and have made it create an SLR table as well

+TODO: expand on SLR table to allow for better error logging.
+Best way I can think of to do this is to write intentionally incorrect programs, see the states that errors are thrown on and use this to learn how best to add error conditions to SLR table.
+Otherwise, the CFG itself can encode error messages I suppose (via non-terminals that represent specific cases of syntactic errors.
+I believe this is how the Python implementation does it, see [here](https://github.com/python/cpython/blob/main/Grammar/python.gram#L1187) )

+TODO: Incorporate final CFG definition into the code for better error checking.
+Or is this even necessary?

+*TODO: Mascot is a mushroom.*

+TODO: decide on what extra funny run modes to add and implement (eg: visualizer mode, acid num mode).
+Do we want to allow for REPL?

+TODO: color tokens in VSCode??
+In General color tokens (maybe in visualizer)

+TODO: do we need to 'isempty' functions?
+Probably not but should review

+TODO: utility that inverts code

+TODO: swap some opcodes functionalities so that currently related opcodes are closer together

+TODO: change some logging statements from debug to info for easier debugging (getting bogged down in all the debug statements when searching for small things)

 ##### Replacing bools